 For your second evening top I think a blouse in a classic coordinating colour is a good choice.
 Synthetic silk-like fabrics are easy to wash and can be worn open over a T shirt or under a more casual sweater in the day time.

 For shoes, either your sandals (chosen carefully in the first place), your boots or a pair of flats are the way to go depending on your preferences and season.
 Unless you are going to be waltzing in an Austrian palace, your feet will be under the table, so no one is going to see them.
 If you want to dress up a pair of flats or sandals I like shoe clips.

 To dress your evening outfit up even more, add some pretty jewellery.
 A long stole in a silky fabric will pack light and small, and add a real impact, as well as keeping your shoulders and neck snug on a chilly evening.
 I particularly liked this ombre stole I found recently.
 The same site also had this pretty, colourful scarf in silk if you want to inject more colour into your evening outfit.

-Changing your river cruise packing list for the seasons
+Changing your river cruising Europe packing list for the seasons

-Obviously you will need to tailor your packing list depending on where you are cruising in Europe and the time of year.
+Obviously you will need to tailor what to wear on a river cruise in Europe depending on where you are cruising in Europe and the time of year.